SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 	![Picture 348](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image(29).png)

-12. In the **Fields** pane, notice that the two columns are now inside a folder.
+12. In the **Data** pane, notice that the two columns are now inside a folder.

 	![Picture 349](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image(30).png)